 The milestone launch took place at 6:08 p.m.
-EDT (2208 GMT) from Space Launch Complex 40 at Cape Canaveral Space Force Station in Florida.
+EDT (2208 GMT) from the Cape Canaveral Space Force Station in Florida’s Space Launch Complex 40.
 A Falcon 9 rocket carrying 23 Starlink V2 Mini satellites lifted off, continuing SpaceX’s efforts to enhance its low Earth orbit (LEO) broadband network.

 65 minutes after liftoff, the Falcon 9’s upper stage deployed the 23 satellites into their designated orbits, adding to the growing Starlink constellation.